Securonix Next-Gen SIEM vs Sumo Logic Security comparison

 Find out what your peers are saying about Securonix Next-Gen SIEM vs. Sumo Logic Security and other solutions.
 Updated: May 2024.

 Securonix Next-Gen SIEM is ranked 7th in Security Information and Event Management (SIEM) with 27 reviews while Sumo Logic Security is ranked 17th in Security Information and Event Management (SIEM) with 18 reviews.
 Securonix Next-Gen SIEM is rated 8.6, while Sumo Logic Security is rated 8.6.
 The top reviewer of Securonix Next-Gen SIEM writes "Spotter tool has helped us eliminate many hours required to manually create link analysis diagrams".
 On the other hand, the top reviewer of Sumo Logic Security writes "Used to store and monitor application logs and VPC flow logs".
-Securonix Next-Gen SIEM is most compared with IBM Security QRadar, Splunk Enterprise Security, LogRhythm SIEM, Exabeam Fusion SIEM and ArcSight Enterprise Security Manager (ESM), whereas Sumo Logic Security is most compared with Wazuh, Rapid7 InsightIDR, Splunk Enterprise Security, VMware Aria Operations for Logs and LogRhythm SIEM.
+Securonix Next-Gen SIEM is most compared with IBM Security QRadar, Splunk Enterprise Security, Microsoft Sentinel, LogRhythm SIEM and Exabeam Fusion SIEM, whereas Sumo Logic Security is most compared with Wazuh, Rapid7 InsightIDR, Microsoft Sentinel, Splunk Enterprise Security and VMware Aria Operations for Logs.
 See our Securonix Next-Gen SIEM vs. Sumo Logic Security report.

 See our list of best Security Information and Event Management (SIEM) vendors and best Security Information and Event Management (SIEM) vendors.